Limitation of Funds

 Overview

-FAR 52.232-22, Limitation of Funds, is a clause used in incrementally funded cost-reimbursement contracts.
-It establishes procedures and obligations for both contractors and the government regarding the use and notification of available funds.
-The clause ensures that contractors do not exceed the funds allotted by the government and provides mechanisms for notification, additional funding, and contract termination if funds are not increased.
-It also clarifies the government's and contractor's responsibilities regarding costs, notifications, and the consequences of insufficient funding.
+FAR 52.232-22, Limitation of Funds, is a mandatory clause for incrementally funded cost-reimbursement contracts.
+It establishes procedures and obligations for both contractors and the government regarding the use and management of funds allotted to a contract.
+The clause ensures that contractors do not exceed the funds currently allotted by the government and provides mechanisms for notification, additional funding, and contract termination if funds are not increased.
+It also outlines the contractor’s responsibilities to notify the contracting officer when costs approach certain thresholds and clarifies that the government is not obligated to reimburse costs beyond the allotted amount unless formally increased.

 Key Rules

-- Contractors must notify the Contracting Officer in writing when costs are expected to reach 75% of the allotted funds within the next 60 days, and again 60 days before the end of the performance period if more funds are needed.
+- Contractors must notify the contracting officer in writing when costs are expected to reach 75% of the allotted funds within the next 60 days, and again 60 days before the end of the funded period if more funds are needed.

-- If additional funds are not provided, the contractor may request termination, and the Contracting Officer will terminate the contract as appropriate.
+- If additional funds are not provided, the contractor may request termination of the contract, and the government must act accordingly.

 Responsibilities

-- Contracting Officers: Must monitor funding, respond to contractor notifications, and process funding increases or terminations as needed.
+- Contracting Officers: Must monitor funding, respond to contractor notifications, and formally increase funds when necessary.

-- Contractors: Must track incurred costs, provide timely written notifications, and cease work if funds are not increased.
+- Contractors: Must track costs, provide timely notifications, and not exceed allotted funds.

 - Agencies: Ensure compliance with incremental funding procedures and proper contract administration.